Best Looper Pedal Choices for Serious Musicians

 Best Loop Pedal and Tabletop Unit Selection Methodology

 Because market ratings change, some loopers, like the Electro Harmonix 720 Stereo Looper and Pigtronix Infinity Looper pedal, have dropped off the market.
-Some popular loopers, like the Headrush Looper, MXR M303 Clone Looper, Singular Sound Aeros Loop, and Nux Loop Core, didn't rate high enough.
-Newer pedals like the Sheeran Looper need more ratings, so they aren't considered.
-But don't let this stop you from checking out these newer releases.
+Some popular looper pedals, like the Headrush Looper, MXR M303 Clone Looper, Singular Sound Aeros Loop, and Nux Loop Core, didn’t rate high enough.
+But don’t let this stop you from checking out these newer releases.

 About the Author and Contributors